Self-supervised Spatial Reasoning on Multi-View Line Drawings: Self-supervised Spatial Reasoning

-We notice that all the learned parameters $\theta, \phi,\psi$ can be loaded to the neural network for further supervised fine-tuning, because the contrastive spatial reasoning method is just a pre-training step and it uses exactly the same network architecture as the network for the supervised learning. \textbf{Difference with SimCLR}.
-Unlike existing contrastive learning methods such as SimCLR, the representation from our method are designed to be both multi-view-consistent and detail-sensitive.
-Technically, our method differs from them in that: 1) our data augmentation operates on 3D CAD models with Boolean operations (intersection, union, or difference), instead of single-image operations like random cropping, color distortion, and Gaussian blur; 2) our positive pairs are two sets of multi-view line drawings (three-view line drawings and isometric line drawing) that are rendered in the same data branch, and our negative pairs are image sets from different data branches, unlike being sampled from other data instances; 3) we use binary cross-entropy loss to optimize the network, unlike the NT-Xent loss which has the temperature parameter to tune.
+\textbf{Difference with SimCLR}.
+Unlike existing contrastive learning methods such as SimCLR, the representation from our method is designed to be both multi-view-consistent and detail-sensitive.
+Technically, our method differs from them in that: 1) our data augmentation operates on 3D CAD models with Boolean operations (intersection, union, or difference), instead of single-image operations like random cropping, color distortion, and Gaussian blur; 2) our positive pairs are two sets of multi-view line drawings (three-view line drawings and isometric line drawing) that are rendered in the same data branch, and our negative pairs are image sets from different data branches, unlike being sampled from other data instances; 3) we use binary cross-entropy loss to optimize the network, unlike the NT-Xent loss~\cite{gutmann2010noise, zhang2019learning} which has the temperature parameter to tune. \siyuan{Our experimental results also show the advantage of using BCE loss over the NT-Xent loss.}